MSalman5230/de-task-a/feature_documentation.md

 - Binary flag: 1 = consistent salary (90%+ of months), 0 = inconsistent or no salary pattern

 **Calculation:**
+1. Filter to only credit transactions (amount > 0) - salary/income only comes from credits
-1. Identify salary-related transactions using keyword matching
+2. Identify salary-related transactions using keyword matching on credit transactions
-2. Group transactions by customer and month
+3. Group credit transactions by customer and month
-3. Calculate the ratio of months with salary transactions to total months with transactions
+4. Calculate the ratio of months with salary transactions to total months with credit transactions
-4. Flag as 1 if ratio >= 0.9, else 0
+5. Flag as 1 if ratio >= 0.9, else 0

+**Important:** Only credit transactions (incoming money) are considered, as salary/income should only be identified in money coming into the account, not outgoing transactions.

 **Why This Matters:**
 - Employment stability is a key predictor of creditworthiness